 Causes for Early or Premature Menopause

-It is considered to be premature menopause when it happens to women younger than 40.
+It is considered to be premature menopause when it happens to individuals younger than 40.
 It may be caused by certain surgeries, medicines, or health conditions.

 Family history: If a woman has a family history of premature menopause, it is more likely to happen to her.

-Smoking: Women who smoke are likely to go through menopause as much as two years earlier than non smokers, and they may suffer more severe symptoms.
+Smoking: Individuals who smoke are likely to go through menopause as much as two years earlier than non smokers, and they may suffer more severe symptoms.